elleryhammond/cats-app/README.md

 # Tools used to develop Cats-App

 This app was build with a stack of JavaScript, HTML/CSS for frontend styling, and bootstrapped with Create ReactApp.
-Third part APIs were referenced with Fetch Api.
+Third party APIs were referenced with Fetch Api.

 # Link